CosmicReplicator/AeonLoop/README.md

 # AeonLoop

-Cosmic and Quantum theory
+**Cosmic and Quantum Theory**

-im still working in this page to ease the navigation, so bare with me, im currently uploading  the  written context its best read on a bigger screen like a laptop or pc CosmicReplicator
+I'm still working on this page to ease navigation, so please bear with me.
+I'm currently uploading the written context.
+It's best read on a larger screen, such as a laptop or PC.

-AeonLoop

-Cosmic and Quantum Theory

-Spacetime Discretization

-Digital Tick

-Discrete Rotations

-Quantum Geometry
+## Topics

+- CosmicReplicator
-Fractional Calculus in Physics
+- Fractional Calculus in Physics

-Emergent Constants
+- Emergent Constants

-Planck-Scale Discreteness
+- Planck-Scale Discreteness

-Rotational Combinatorics
+- Rotational Combinatorics

-Finite Tick Rate

-2.667D Effective Geometry

-Ad Hoc‑Free Formulation

-Discrete Time Evolution

-Rotational Symmetry
+- Rotational Symmetry

-Combinatorial Geometry
+- Combinatorial Geometry

-Hidden Physics
+- Hidden Physics